iptc/sport-schema/README.md

 Our development process is based on a set of use cases documented at https://github.com/iptc/sport-model/wiki/Use-Cases .

-We are creating an RDF model that represents schedules, statistics and results for all levels of all sports, for both human and machine consumption.
+We have created an RDF model that represents schedules, statistics and results for all levels of all sports, for both human and machine consumption.

 ## Project goals and principles